 At eQuality Time we believe that the more transparent an organisation is, the more effective it will be.

-We`d like this to be a regular thing, but there are various other demands on time so it will have to be on a case by case basis.
-Obviously, we’ll be posting on the results of this application when it comes back.
+We’d like to be making our applications public as a regular thing, but there are various other demands on time so it will have to be on a case by case basis.